andreeaiana/nemig/README.md

 ## Data
 A sample of the annotated news corpora used to construct the knowledge graphs are available in the [cache folder](data/cache).
 Due to copyright policies, this sample does not contain the body of the articles.

+The anonymized user data and the associated subset of the German corpora are available in the [news-recommendation folder](data/news_recommendation/).

 A full version of the news corpus is available [upon request](mailto:andreea.iana@uni-mannheim.de).

 ## Results